Kaghenimbale/Awesome-book/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-This website has not been deployed
+This website has not been deployed.
+Coming soon...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.

 To get a local copy up and running, follow these steps.